-For over 5 years I have run a free monthly podcast called The Worried Writer.
+For over 5 years I ran a free monthly podcast called The Worried Writer.
 While I am taking a break from producing the podcast at the moment, the backlog is well worth a listen!
 Guests so far have included C.L.
 Taylor, Julie Cohen, Miranda Dickinson, Catherine Ryan Howard and Mel Sherratt.

 Most writers I know create their work despite being worried, anxious or distracted, and I thought it might be useful to talk about those things in an open and supportive way.